 Ultimately, should the Bishop and student both agree that God is leading the student to pursue a license to preach, the completion of this course will have prepared them for that major step.
 Not all who participate in the program will be preachers, neither will they be automatically licensed upon completion of the course.
 The School of Ministry program is only required for those who are seeking to be licensed ministers.
 Please see Bishop Hanson for additional information.

-Purse-uing is Acts II Ministries’ mentoring program for women who desire to develop their ministry.
-Classes are usually held on the last Sunday night of the month and will be posted on the church calendar.
-Any woman 18 or older is welcome to participate.
+Adorn is Acts II Ministries’ mentoring program for women in leadership who desire to develop their ministry.
+Classes are usually held on the last Sunday of the month and will be posted on the church calendar.